Clock management: Canadian football

 These differences make for radically different endgames if the team with the lead has the ball.
 In the NFL, a team can run 120 seconds (2 minutes)--and slightly more in the NCAA--off the clock without gaining a first down (assuming that the defensive team is out of timeouts).
 In the Canadian game, just over 40 seconds can be run off.
+The Canadian Football League is proud of this distinction, with "No Lead Is Safe" being one of the league's catchphrases.